-25 Bahruz Samadov (2020), To stand for peace in spite of everything, OC-Media, 2.10.2020, https://oc-media.org/opinions/opinion-to-stand-for-peace-in-spite-of-everything/.
+Bahruz Samadov (2020), To stand for peace in spite of everything, OC-Media, 2.10.2020, https://oc-media.org/opinions/opinion-to-stand-for-peace-in-spite-of-everything/.

 While the Minsk Group has lost both functionality and legitimacy, the conflict parties may still have an interest in using the format for peace negotiations.
-Armenia in particular, with its weakened bargaining position, can only have an interest in bringing additional actors into the settlement process, although obviously not Minsk Group member Turkey, which Azerbaijan would insist on in the case of a change to the format.
-It is also up to Moscow and, to some extent, Baku to decide on the role of the OSCE in future negotiations - and on the ground, where the Personal Representative of the Chairperson-in-Office has previously played a limited role.
-In the meantime, a process of border demarcation and delimitation between Armenia and Azerbaijan based on Soviet-era maps, and without specifying the status of Karabakh, has begun within the trilateral format with Moscow.27
+Armenia, in particular, with its weakened bargaining position, has an interest in bringing additional actors into the settlement process, although obviously not Turkey, a Minsk Group member, whose participation Azerbaijan would insist on in the case of a change to the format.
+It is also up to Moscow and, to some extent, Baku to decide on the role of the OSCE in future negotiations-and on the ground, where the Personal Representative of the Chairperson-in-Office has until now played a limited role.
+The appointment of a new co-chair by the US might bring some new life into the format, although the Russian-US tensions about the the war in Ukraine will undermine any kind of rapprochement.
+In the meantime, the process of border demarcation and delimitation between Armenia and Azerbaijan, based on Soviet-era maps, and without specifying the status of Karabakh, has begun within the trilateral format with Moscow.

-For Azerbaijan, it has always been problematic that the three countries with the largest Armenian diasporas worldwide also constitute the three co-chairs of the Minsk Group.
-France and the USA had become frustrated with the conflict parties over the years and reduced their engagement with the Minsk Group format, which resulted in Russia increasingly dominating the negotiations.
-When French President Emmanuel Macron sided with Armenia during the 2020 war, that made it even more difficult for Baku to accept Paris as an honest conflict broker.28
+For Azerbaijan, it has always been problematic that the three countries with the world's largest Armenian diasporas constitute the three co-chairs of the Minsk Group.
+France and the US had grown frustrated with the conflict parties over the years and reduced their engagement with the Minsk Group format, which resulted in Russia increasingly dominating the negotiations.
+When French President Emmanuel Macron sided with Armenia during the 2020 war, that made it even more difficult for Baku to accept Paris as an honest conflict broker.

 The fact that Russia negotiated the ceasefire agreement outside the Minsk Group format has created a new reality.
 The West is no longer part of the conflict mediation and resolution process.
 For the Russian leadership, it has been easier to reach partial accord with Ankara than with Washington and Paris.
+There were some hopes, that the newly established facilitation format by the EU under Charles Michel would create a new opportunity for EU engagement aiming on practical steps like the release of Armenian POWs by Azerbaijan, progress in border limitations and the negotiation of a peace agreement.
+But since the EU is not using its leverage on the two conflicting sides, it has very limited impact on enforcing any kind of agreement.
+Instead of creating an alternative negotiation format, the EU has become